wavefrontHQ/docs/pages/doc/trace_data_details.md

 Pre-aggregated RED metrics speed up RED metric queries. service level RED metrics by aggregating the [RED metrics derived from spans](#span-red-metrics-and-trace-red-metrics).
 Querying and aggregating these metrics can be slow due to high cardinality from operation tags, source tags, and custom tags.

-The Wavefront service constructs the names of the underlying aggregated delta counters, and histograms as shown in the table below.
+Operations for Applications constructs the names of the underlying aggregated delta counters, and histograms as shown in the table below.
 The `<application>` and `<service>` in the name are string values that are obtained from the spans from which the metrics are derived.
 You can filter the aggregated RED metrics using the `application`, `service`, `cluster`, `shard`, `source`, and `span.kind` point tags.
 The screenshot below filters by application.
-The Wavefront service assigns the corresponding span tag values to these point tags.
+Operations for Applications assigns the corresponding span tag values to these point tags.

 {% include note.html content="To filter RED metrics using operation names, sources, or [custom span tags](tracing_customize_spans_and_alerts.html), use [RED metrics derived from spans](#span-red-metrics-and-trace-red-metrics)." %}